 - Not eating, reading, or putting on makeup while driving.

-Turn your lights on.
 When it starts to rain, turn on your headlights immediately, regardless of whether it’s day or night.
-In some states, it’s actually illegal to drive without headlights when it’s raining.
+In some states, driving without headlights is illegal when it’s raining.
 There are two reasons why you should drive with your lights on in the rain:

 - First of all, your headlights will make it easier for other drivers to see your car.

-- Second, rain typically means cloudy skies, and turning your lights on will help you see the road better.
+- Second, rain typically means cloudy skies; turning your lights on will help you see the road better.

-- While traditional wisdom said to drive with your hands at 10 o’clock and 2 o’clock on the steering wheel, this increases the chances of injury from airbags in case of a collision.
+- While traditional wisdom says to drive with your hands at 10 o’clock and 2 o’clock on the steering wheel, this increases the chances of injury from airbags in case of a collision.

 - Leaving space includes leaving an opening where you can escape quickly if necessary.
-To do this, make sure you always leave at least one open space beside or in front of you that you can move into.
+To do this, always leave at least one open space beside or in front of you to move into.

-- Instead of braking, you can also slow yourself down by easing off the accelerator, and downshifting if you have a manual transmission.
+- Instead of braking, you can also slow down by easing off the accelerator and downshifting if you have a manual transmission.

-- Not being able to stop as quickly in the rain is another reason why it’s so important to leave extra space between your car and the one in front of you.
+- Not being able to stop as quickly in the rain is another important reason for leaving extra space between your car and the one in front of you.

-Take turns slowly.
-Turning too quickly on a wet road can cause your tires to hydroplane, and this means you won’t be able to control the car and could skid out.
+Turning too quickly on a wet road can cause your tires to hydroplane, which means you won’t be able to control the car and could skid out.
 Whenever you have a turn coming up, signal early and start slowing down sooner than you would in good conditions.

 - Just like with driving, you should reduce the speed of your turns by about a third when it’s raining.

-Don’t use cruise control.
 Cruise control is another factor that can lead to hydroplaning.
-The weight of the car shifts slightly when you ease on or off the accelerator, and this helps the tires maintain traction with the road.
-But with cruise control, because the speed of the car is constant, there is no weight shift, and the car can lose traction.
+The car’s weight shifts slightly when you ease on or off the accelerator, which helps the tires maintain traction with the road.
+But with cruise control, because the car’s speed is constant, there is no weight shift, and the car can lose traction.